 These awards are given for different reasons:

 Scholarships are awards based on merit/excellence.
-They are awarded for pupils entering Years 7, 9 and 12, with outstanding talent in the fields of academics, sport, music, art and performing arts/drama.
-Scholarships are reviewed annually in light of a pupil’s achievement, effort, attitude and behaviour.
+They are awarded for pupils entering Years 7, 9 and 12, with outstanding talent in the relevant areas.

 Scholarship application deadlines are at the end of the Michaelmas Term the year preceding entry.